-If you filed a FAFSA and listed JFK Muhlenberg Snyder Schools, we will receive results from the government and use this to put together a financial aid package for you.
-This package will provide you with a summary of the total cost of education (tuition, fees, books, room and board, travel, personal expenses, etc.) and also all forms of financial aid you qualify for, such as Federal Pell Grant and Federal Supplemental Educational Grant (FSEOG).
-In addition, your Student Funding Notification will inform you of the loans for which you are eligible.
-The financial aid package is intended to give you a clear understanding of the bottom-line or net cost after all financial aid is applied.
+If the student filed a FAFSA and listed JFK Muhlenberg Snyder Schools, the school will receive results from the government and use this to put together a financial aid package for them.
+This package will provide the student with a summary of the total cost of education (tuition, fees, books, room and board, travel, personal expenses, etc.) and all forms of financial aid they qualify for, such as Federal Pell Grant and Federal Supplemental Educational Grant (FSEOG).
+In addition, the Student Funding Notification will inform the student of the loans for which they are eligible.
+The financial aid package is intended to give the student a clear understanding of the bottom-line or net cost after all financial aid is applied.